 - Guilin: The average daytime temp is 72F (22C), and the average number of rainy days is 20.

 By May, you can lose a few layers or at least make them lighter.
 You won't need much cold-weather gear unless you're going to high altitudes.

 - Traveling in the North and Northwest: You should find it very comfortable during the day.
 You still might need a warmer layer for cooler evenings.

 - Traveling in Central China: There will be many rainy days but it should be quite warm.
 Bring layers if you get cold in air-conditioning but you won't need anything too warm or heavy.
 You will need a good rain jacket and shoes that you don't mind getting wet.

 - Traveling in the South: As with April, it'll be warm during the day, even hot, and humid.
 Bring light clothes that will feel comfortable under rain gear.
 You may want a heavier layer at night, but light pants will probably be the warmest thing you'll need.

-- May is also good because you will enjoy nice weather while avoiding the peak tourist season in the summer months.
+- May is good because you will enjoy the comfortable temperatures and nice weather while avoiding the peak tourist season in the summer months.

 - On the downside, there is rain across most of China except the North and far West, but that's just how it goes.
 You can't avoid rain if you're going to see the country, so pack an umbrella.